Pilhyeon/Awesome-Weakly-Supervised-Temporal-Action-Localization/README.md

-# weakly-superivsed temporal action localization
+# Awesome Weakly-supervised Temporal Action Localization
 A curated publication list on weakly-supervised temporal action localization.

 This repository was built to facilitate navigating the mainstream on weakly-supervised temporal action localization.